marnec/ML/docs/pages/ML-7-Classification.md

 Logistic regression is a classification algorithm

 # Hypothesis representation
-The representation of the logistic regression hypothesis should satisfy the output baoundaries
+The representation of the logistic regression hypothesis should satisfy the output boundaries

 $$0 \leq H_\theta(x) \leq 1$$